Academy Member Inducted 2019Map & Directions

 - Dallas Bar Foundation, Fellow, 2017-present

-- Texas Monthly and Thompson Reuters, Texas Super Lawyer, Alternative Dispute Resolution, 2011-2018
+- Texas Monthly and Thompson Reuters, Texas Super Lawyer, Alternative Dispute Resolution, 2011-present

 - National Academy of Distinguished Neutrals, Member 2019-present

-If the mediation session extends past the allotted time, we will charge an hourly rate of $500.00, which will be split evenly among the parties.
+If mediation extends past the allotted time, we will charge an hourly rate of $625.00 split evenly among the parties.

-In special circumstances, such as complex, multiparty cases where a substantial amount of additional preparation or follow up work may be required, additional fees may be proposed.
+In special circumstances, such as complex, multi-party cases where a substantial amount of additional preparation or follow-up work may be required, additional fees may be appropriate, and we will discuss those with you in advance.

-We are willing to travel as necessary to conduct the mediation session.
+We are willing to travel as necessary to conduct mediation.
 We are also willing to mediate on weekends as an accommodation to the parties when requested.
 Additional fees may be proposed based on the individual circumstances of each matter.

-CANCELLATION/RESCHEDULING POLICY.
-A cancellation or rescheduling fee is charged only if mediation is cancelled or rescheduled within seven (7) business days prior to the scheduled mediation.
-A cancellation fee of 50% of the total Mediation Fee for the applicable half-day/full day will be charged to the party or parties cancelling.
-In the case of more than one party cancelling, the parties cancelling will pay the cancellation fee on a pro rata basis. fAt the mediator’s sole discretion, and in appropriate circumstances, such as when we are able to schedule another mediation during the allotted time, or cancellation is caused by matters beyond the control of the parties, such as weather or sickness, there will be no cancellation fee.
+Cancellation/Rescheduling.
+A cancellation or rescheduling fee is charged only if mediation is cancelled or rescheduled within five (5) business days prior to scheduled mediation.
+A cancellation fee of 50% of the day's total Mediation Fee for the applicable half day/full day will be charged to the party or parties cancelling.
+In the case of more than one party cancelling, the parties cancelling will pay the cancellation fee on a pro-rata basis.